Brighton College: Site and buildings

 Brighton College is located in Brighton's Kemptown area, in the east of the city.
-The school occupies three sites, facing south onto Eastern Road.
 It is immediately to the east of the site of the former Kemptown railway station, across Sutherland Road.
 Its principal buildings are in the gothic revival style by Sir George Gilbert Scott RA (flint with Caen stone dressings, 1848–66).
 Later buildings were designed by his pupil and former student at the college Sir Thomas Graham Jackson RA (brick and flint with cream and pink terracotta dressings, 1883–87; flint with Clipsham stone dressings 1922–23).

 George Bell, Bishop of Chichester created the school grounds as an extra-parochial ecclesiastical district.
 Placed outside the parish of St. Matthew's, Brighton, the school chapel holds an episcopal licence to perform weddings.